john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### The Algorithm

-Cells survive if they have one to four neighbours.
+Cells survive if they have one to three neighbours.
 If a cell has exactly three neighbours, it is born.
-It is similar to Conway's Game of Life in that patterns that do not have a living cell adjacent to 1, 4, or 5 other living cells in any generation will behave identically to it.
+It is similar to Conway's Game of Life, but adapted to fix the rules of maze walls.

 ###### Optional Parameters